Quantum thermal rectification via state-dependent two-photon dissipation: Results

-In this expression, the first term corresponds to the conventional heat current through a harmonic oscillator coupled to two thermal baths via single-photon exchange, as given in Eq.~(\ref{eq:JR_1}).
+In this expression, only \(\bar m_L\) appears in the first-order correction because, with \(\Gamma_R=0\), both the upward and downward two-photon contributions originate solely from the left reservoir.
+This makes the \(T\)-reversal asymmetry explicit already at order \(\mathcal O(\Gamma_L)\). } In the Eq. \eqref{eq:heatsubC2_approx}, the first term corresponds to the conventional heat current through a harmonic oscillator coupled to two thermal baths via single-photon exchange, as given in Eq.~ (\ref{eq:JR_1}).
 This term is symmetric under temperature exchange \( T_L \leftrightarrow T_R \) and does not contribute to rectification, as the direction of heat flow simply reverses under thermal bias inversion.
 The second term, arising from the two-photon interaction with the left bath, introduces asymmetry.
 While the \( n_0 \) component of this correction is symmetric under \( T_L \leftrightarrow T_R \) when \( \gamma_L = \gamma_R \), the term involving \( \bar{m}_L \) breaks this symmetry.
 Since \( \bar{m}_L \) depends only on the temperature of the left bath, and the right bath does not support two-photon coupling, there is no corresponding \( \bar{m}_R \) term to balance the expression.
 This imbalance results in a heat current that is asymmetric under temperature exchange.
 Therefore, the presence of two-photon coupling exclusively in the left bath is essential for the emergence of thermal rectification.
 In the absence of such coupling (\( \Gamma_L = 0 \)), the correction term vanishes, and the heat current becomes fully symmetric, regardless of the values of \( \gamma_L \) and \( \gamma_R \).
 This analysis demonstrates that rectification in this setup arises from the interplay between nonlinearity and asymmetry in the dissipation mechanisms.

 Fig.~\ref{fig:fig3} shows the steady-state heat current \( \mathcal{J}_R \) flowing into the right bath as a function of its temperature \( T_R \), with the left bath held fixed at \( T_L = 0.25 \).
 Numerical results (circles) are compared with analytical predictions from Eq.~(\ref{eq:heatsubC2}).
 As expected, the heat current vanishes at \( T_R = T_L \) and increases with thermal bias.
-The analytical expression agrees well with the numerical results in the weak two-photon coupling regime, but deviations emerge at higher \( T_R \), where nonlinear effects become more pronounced.
+The analytical expression agrees well with the numerical results in the weak two-photon coupling regime, but deviations emerge at higher \( T_R \), where nonlinear effects become more pronounced. {Appendix~\ref{app:errorbound} benchmarks the mean-field factorization used in the hybrid asymmetric case and provides analytic error bounds on its effect on the heat current and rectification. }